The following signs or symptoms can be suggestive of cervical cancer:

 Please do not panic if you do experience any of these symptoms, though, as they can be caused by other conditions.
 If your symptoms are ongoing, or if you’re worried, make an appointment with your general practitioner (GP).
 If necessary, your GP will refer you for further tests.

 Cervical cancer does not usually carry any external symptoms until it is in advanced stages, and so the best way to prevent cervical cancer is through the recommended 5-yearly Cervical Screening Test.

 The current Australian guidelines are that women should have a HPV test every five years between the ages of 25-74 years old.
+Women between 70 and 74 years of age who have had a regular screening test will be recommended to have an exit HPV test before leaving the cervical screening program.
+Women older than 69 years of age who have never been screened or have not had regular screening tests should have an HPV test if they request screening.
 HPV tests should also be taken as recommended by a Medical Practitioner.

 This common test serves for early detection of cervical cancer, through identifying the presence of HPV.
 During a HPV test, a doctor or trained nurse uses a brush or spatula to gently take a collection of cells from the surface of the cervix; these cells will be sent to the laboratory for examination under a microscope.

 If HPV is detected, your GP or gynaecologist will discuss whether you need treatment, further tests or another HPV test at an earlier interval than five years.
 Learn more about the HPV Test here.